Missing woman's parents sue fiance for wrongful death

 DENVER – The parents of a missing Colorado woman have filed a wrongful death lawsuit against her fiance, who has been charged in the 29-year-old's death.

 The lawsuit was filed Friday in Colorado's federal district court on behalf of Cheryl and Darrell Berreth.
-The suit seeks unspecified damages against 32-year-old Patrick Frazee for Kelsey Berreth's death.
+The lawsuit seeks unspecified damages against 32-year-old Patrick Frazee for Kelsey Berreth's death.

 Frazee was charged Monday with murder and solicitation to commit murder.

 Berreth and Frazee were engaged.
-Berreth's body has not been found but police say they believe she was killed in her Woodland Park home.
+Berreth's body has not been found, but police say they believe she was killed in her Woodland Park home.

-It's not clear if Frazee has an attorney to represent him in the Berreths' suit.
+It's not clear if Frazee has an attorney to represent him in the Berreths' lawsuit.
 An attorney with the state public defender's office is representing him in the criminal case.